The TL;DR: Items and sub-assemblies are on schedule. We still have some challenges to overcome, but things are looking promising.

 We’ve been getting a lot of similar questions, so we’ll be publishing a FAQ at the bottom of our updates in order to answer the majority of questions we receive.

 What order will you be sending out watches?
-Can I get mine first?
+I’m getting married / It’s my wife’s birthday / our anniversary so I hope to get mine first.
 Rewards will be sent out in the order they were received.
 This is the only fair way to schedule it.
 We’re doing everything we can to get them out as soon as possible.

 How can I change my shipping address?
 See above

 Using the size chart, my wrist is just barely inside of (one size) and barely outside of (another size), which size do I choose?
 Using the size chart, you should choose the size where the band is inside the "size range" square (not outside).
 There’s no overlap in the sizing chart, and no space between sizes, so you should be inside of one of the areas.
 If it's really right on the line, and you don't know what to choose, we recommend the smaller size since the bands can be spread out slightly to accommodate larger wrists easier than they can be made smaller.

 I'm a distributor/reseller/vlogger and would like a sample for… Production samples are not ready yet.
 The DVUs we do have are not final parts and are not ready for evaluation by suppliers or testers.